 Food, Family, and Folktales:

 A Conversation with Grace Lin

 Join Newbery and Caldecott honoree and New York Times bestselling Grace Lin for an engaging conversation about her journey to become an award-winning author and illustrator.
 Learn about her latest middle grade book, Chinese Menu: The History, Myths, and Legends Behind Your Favorite Foods, a beautifully written full-color book that explores the whimsical myths and stories behind your favorite American Chinese food, and learn how you can draw your own stories.
 Evanston Public Library Children’s Librarian Brian E. Wilson joins Grace in conversation.

 A Taste of Love with

 Maya-Camille Broussard of Justice of the Pies

 Just in time for Thanksgiving, Chef Maya-Camille will share her love of pie, stories of those that inspired her, and tips and tricks to help you make the perfect pie.
 Her first book, Justice of the Pies: Sweet and Savory Pies, Quiches and Tarts Plus Inspirational Stories from Exceptional People, was published in 2022.
 In the summer of 2023, Broussard opened her first Justice of the Pies storefront on the South Side of Chicago to rave reviews.
 Being hearing impaired, Broussard works hard to set an example for young bakers by telling the story of her struggles and success, and works to celebrate the atypical through her baking.

-This event is made possible by Illinois Libraries Present, a statewide collaboration among public libraries offering high-quality events.
-Funded in part by a grant awarded by the Illinois State Library, a Department of the Office of Secretary of State, using funds provided by the U.S. Institute of Museum and Library Services, under the provisions of the Library Services and Technology Act (LSTA).
+These events are made possible by Illinois Libraries Present, a statewide collaboration among public libraries offering premier events.
+ILP is funded in part by a grant awarded by the Illinois State Library, a department of the Office of Secretary of State, using funds provided by the U.S. Institute of Museum and Library Services, under the provisions of the Library Services and Technology Act (LSTA).